Zumba: Bans

 In June 2017, Zumba was banned in Iran for being un-Islamic.
 The ban applies to all public and private gyms, clubs, and classes, and is enforced by the country’s sports federations and religious leaders.
 Instructors have faced arrests for teaching Zumba, and the American company behind Zumba Fitness has revoked permits for instructors in Iran, citing both the ban and U.S. trade sanctions.
 In August 2017, six people were arrested after being accused of "trying to change lifestyles" by teaching Zumba.

+In 2013, the Rabbinical Court of the Ashkenazi Community in the Haredi settlement of Beitar Illit ruled against Zumba (a type of dance fitness) classes, although they were held with a female instructor and all-female participants.
+The Court said in part: "Both in form and manner, the activity [Zumba] is entirely at odds with both the ways of the Torah and the holiness of Israel, as are the songs associated to it."